scalawithcats/scala-with-cats/src/pages/adt-interpreters/tail-recursion.md

 ```

 Now every call has a corresponding return, so the stack usage is limited.
-Our interpreter can now handle input of any size, up to the limits of available memory.
+Our interpreter can handle input of any size, up to the limits of available memory.

 Here's the complete code for reference.